mohamadrezadev/termo/README.md

 ## Converting BMT files

-A helper script is provided under `scripts/bmt_convert.py` for extracting the thermal and RGB images from a `.bmt` file.
-The tool relies on the Pillow
+The `scripts/bmt_convert.py` helper can extract thermal and RGB images from a `.bmt` file.
+It can be used directly from the command line or imported as a module.
+The tool relies on the Pillow library:
-library:

 ```bash
 pip install pillow